lukemorton/pieces/README.md

 pieces init hello_world
 ```

-This will install some boiler plate in `hello_world/`.
+This will install `config/routes.yml`, a layout and example header and footer
+into `hello_world/` for you.

 ## Building your site